Office of Student Accounts

 Completed letters and agreements must be submitted via fax to (914) 674-7570 to the Attn: Student Accounts/ Company Reimbursement.

-Students who wish to defer payments must submit a Third Party Letter or Mercy College Tuition Reimbursement Agreement upon registration.
+Students who wish to defer payments must submit a Third Party Letter or Mercy University Tuition Reimbursement Agreement upon registration.

-Deferment Letters or Tuition Reimbursement Agreements do not relieve the student from any financial responsibilities to Mercy College.
+Deferment Letters or Tuition Reimbursement Agreements do not relieve the student from any financial responsibilities to Mercy University.
 If payment is not received within 30 days of the last day of the semester, or withdrawal from program/classes, the student shall be liable for all charges that have accrued on their account.

-All Company/Third Party Checks MUST be made payable to Mercy College and mailed to:
+All Company/Third Party Checks MUST be made payable to Mercy University and mailed to:

 Attn: Student Accounts/ Company Reimbursement

 Dobbs Ferry, NY 10522

 Note: Students who receive Tuition Reimbursement (where company/third party checks are made payable to the student) are not eligible to defer their tuition and fees.
-ALL CHECKS MUST BE MADE PAYABLE TO MERCY COLLEGE DIRECTLY.
+ALL CHECKS MUST BE MADE PAYABLE TO MERCY UNIVERSITY DIRECTLY.

 Holds & Collections

 A monthly late fee of $100 and a hold will be placed on a student account if it becomes past due.
-The hold will prevent the student from future registrations, residing in the residential halls or any other college service.
+The hold will prevent the student from future registrations, residing in the residential halls or any other university service.

 Students are responsible for the tuition/fee liability incurred a student will also be held responsible for balances dues to the loss/reduction of financial aid or other credit originally anticipated due to her/his ineligibility, attendance, incomplete paper work, etc.